achintya1812/boids/README.md

 - A C++17 compiler (MinGW-w64 / MSVC / GCC / Clang)
 - Git (the project uses submodules)

-> raylib is downloaded automatically by premake on first build — you don't need to install it.
+> raylib is downloaded automatically by premake on first build so you don't need to install it.

 ### Clone (with submodules)
 ```bash